 Easter Dirt Cake Ingredients

-To make this Easter dessert recipe, you will need these ingredients from the grocery store (see the recipe below for exact amounts and instructions):
+To make this Easter dirt cake recipe, you will need these ingredients from the grocery store (see the recipe below for exact amounts and instructions):

-- Vanilla instant pudding mix: Try another type of pudding mix, like chocolate pudding, strawberry, or cheesecake.
+- Instant vanilla pudding mix: Try another type of instant pudding, like chocolate pudding, strawberry, or cheesecake.

 - Oreo cookies: You will need 39 Oreo cookies for this recipe- or the equivalent of 1 regular sized package of Oreos.
 I don’t recommend using double stuff Oreos because the filling tends to get mushy and makes the crust overly sweet.

 - Cream cheese

 - Maple syrup: You can replace the maple syrup with honey or agave.

 - Sweetened condensed milk: You can also use a cup of powdered sugar instead.